 At the time of recruitment and during onboarding, networking should be properly discussed.
 The employer will allow the employee time to expand her network and pay for her to attend networking events.
 In return, the corporation wants to use that network.
 You must make it evident.
 The company promotes networks as a mutually beneficial asset that benefits both the company and the employees.

-Implement a corporate alumni network
+Employee Networks: implement a corporate alumni network

 While long-term employment may be obsolete, a long-term partnership remains the goal.
 The vast majority of alumni networks that do exist are run wholly outside of the corporation.
 It’s all about the return on investment (return on investment).
 There are four compelling reasons to invest in an alumni network.
 The Alumni networks can: